pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 #### Rationale

-Our workflow was created to support and enable a consensus seeking process, and to provide clarify, for current and future authors, as well as voting members.
+Our workflow was created to support and enable a consensus seeking process, and to provide clarity, for current and future authors, as well as voting members.
 It is not a strict policy, and we discourage any interpretation which seeks to take advantage of it in a way that could "force" or "sneak" decisions in one way or another.
 We expect and encourage transparency, active discussion,